 To Finish on the Grill: Light 1/2 chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and arrange coals on one side of charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil grilling grate.

 Remove brisket from bags and carefully blot dry with paper towels.
 (Liquid from bags can be added to your favorite barbecue sauce and simmered down to provide extra flavor.)
 Rub reserved salt and pepper mixture into surface of brisket.
-Place brisket on cooler side of grill, fat cap-up.
+Place brisket on cooler side of grill, fat cap up.
 Add 4 to 5 hardwood chunks to hotter side of grill.
 (If using a gas grill, wrap wood chunks loosely in aluminum foil before placing over hotter side of grill.)
-Cover and allow brisket to smoke, adjusting vents to maintain a temperature between 275 and 300°F, and adding 2 to 3 wood chunks twice during cooking.
+Cover and allow brisket to smoke, adjusting vents to maintain a temperature between 275 and 300°F (135 and 149°C) and adding 2 to 3 wood chunks twice during cooking.
 Smoke until a deep, dark bark has formed, about 3 hours.
 Continue with step 7.

-To Finish in the Oven: Adjust oven rack to lower-middle position and preheat oven to 300°F. (If your oven has a convection setting, turn it on and adjust heat to 275°F instead.)
+To Finish in the Oven: Adjust oven rack to lower-middle position and preheat oven to 300°F (150°C).
+(If your oven has a convection setting, turn it on and adjust heat to 275°F/135°C instead.)
 Remove brisket from sous vide bags and carefully blot dry with paper towels.
 (Liquid from bags can be added to your favorite barbecue sauce and simmered down to provide extra flavor.)
-Rub reserved salt and pepper mixture into surface of brisket.
-Place brisket on a wire rack set in a rimmed baking sheet, fat cap-up, and place in oven.
+Rub reserved salt-and-pepper mixture into surface of brisket.
+Place brisket on a wire rack set in a rimmed baking sheet, fat cap up, and place in oven.
 Roast until a deep, dark bark has formed, about 2 hours.
 Continue with step 7.

 Transfer brisket to a cutting board and tent with foil.
-Allow to rest until the temeperature drops to between 145 and 165°F, about 30 minutes.
+Allow to rest until the temperature drops to between 145 and 165°F (63 and 74°C), about 30 minutes.
 Slice against the grain into thin strips and serve with white bread, dill pickles, and sliced onion.